The settings in this section relate to showing query results and error notifications in the Database console.

 If the check box is selected, a new tab with the query result will open each time

 you run a query (

 If this check box is not selected, the same tab is used to show your query results.
 When you run a query, the information on the tab is updated to show the result, and a new tab doesn't open.

-In this case, when you get the result that you want to keep, you can pin the tab to the tool window.
-The corresponding command can be found in the context menu available for the tab.
+In this case, when you get the result that you want to keep, you can pin the tab to the tool window ( on the toolbar or Pin Tab in the context menu for the tab).

 |Show error notifications in editor||